A New Pathway for Internationally Educated Nurses to Become Nurses at Shannex

 With more than 37 years as a trusted provider of quality accommodations, services and care to older adults, Shannex is built on a foundation of Great People and exceptional service.
 As our continuum of care continues to grow, we are working to welcome more front-line team members to a meaningful career with our organization.

 Shannex is fortunate to have many Internationally Educated Nurses (IENs) currently working in various roles in our Enhanced Care, Retirement Living communities, and in our West Bedford Transitional Health facility.
-Our innovative in-house program is designed to prepare Internationally Educated Nurses, who may or may not already work at Shannex, to be Registered Nurses or Licensed Practical Nurses in one of our communities.
+Our innovative in-house program is designed to prepare Internationally Educated Nurses, who may or may not already work at Shannex, to be Licensed Practical Nurses in one of our communities.

 About the Program

 Shannex’s Learning and Development team will facilitate in-person learning and provide ongoing support to nurses as they transition into practice.
-We are now accepting applications for our next cohort, which will start in March 2026.
+We are now accepting applications for our next cohort, which will start in April 2026.

 About West Bedford Transitional Health